wodby/docs/1.0/docs/apps/deploy.md

 Sometimes direct git integration may not be enough for a few reasons:

-* Build stage is a must have for repositories with dependencies (e.g. npm, composer)
+* Build stage is a must-have for repositories with dependencies (e.g. npm, composer)
 * You need to run tests
 * Direct git deployment cannot be used for custom stacks and cluster deployments
 * With CI/CD you have build artifacts like docker images that you can download locally
-* With CI/CD you can rollback build (feature TBA)
+* With CI/CD you can roll back build (feature TBA)

+!!! warning "Not officially supported by forked stacks"
+    Since the CI deployment type was added later only certain version of managed stacks support it and that's why it's not officially supported by forked stacks (we cannot tell if images are compatible).
+    The method supported by custom stacks (must not have `metadata.type` specified in the stack manifest).
+    You would still be technically able to run deployments from CI via API but the _<App> > Deployment_ tab won't reflect any of that in addition to other limitations.

 ### Via third-party CI